-Firstly, network event triggers would enable the initiation of jobs remotely through the transmission of a triggering message to the monitor, thereby eliminating the necessity for direct access to the monitored files.
-This is particularly useful in humanin-the-loop scenarios, where human intervention or decision-making is required before proceeding with the subsequent steps in a workflow.
+Firstly, network event triggers would allow for manual triggering of jobs remotely, without the need for direct access to the monitored files.
+This is particularly useful in human-in-the-loop scenarios, where human intervention or decision-making is required before proceeding with the subsequent steps in a workflow.
 While it is possible to manually trigger job using file events by making changes to the monitored directories, this might lead to an already running job accessing the files at the same time, which could cause problems with data integrity.